Stonefield Beach Oregon

 Agate HuntingHiking OregonTidepool exploringWildlife Viewing

-The northern part of the beach is a narrow rugged area extended 0.8 miles northward to Bray’s Point.
-The first 800 yards of the coastline are composed of cobbles, pebbles, gravel, and basalt rocks.
-Because the basalt ledges are within the surf area, the best time to go there is during low tides.
+The northern section of the beach is a narrow, rugged shoreline that extends about 0.8 miles to Bray’s Point.
+The first 800 yards are made up of cobbles, pebbles, gravel, and basalt outcrops.
+Because the basalt ledges sit within the surf zone, the best time to explore this area is during low tide.

 Stonefield Beach - Oregon Coast Trail